ilker79/React-Fetch-Practice/fetchapp/src/Plan.md

 # Plan

-- Fetch Pokemon Api
+- Fetch Pokemon Api X
-- Fetch dad jokes Api
+- Fetch dad jokes Api X
 - Component Tree
   - Joke Component and button
   - Pokemon Component and button
   - List/List Item?
   - Click button for who the winner is of the "joke off".

+Create random button for joke and pokemon.

 ## Api